trumpfheller/trumpfheller.github.io/index.md

 - [Workexperience](https://sciustechnologia.github.io/)
 - [epistemological tree](epistemologicalTree.html)
-- statistical comparison of battery and range in EVs (Germany and US) [in progress]
+- statistical comparison of battery and range in EVs (Germany and US) using py, numpy, pandas, matlabLib [in progress]